 The Electronic Navigational Data Service and System Database concepts include multiple products for use in navigation systems.
 They were introduced in IMO MSC 530(106) and update the previous concept of SENC defined in IMO MSC.232(82).

-IMO MSC.530(106) defines Electronic Navigational Chart (ENC), Electronic Navigational Data Service (ENDS), and System Database as follows:
+IMO MSC.530(106)/Rev.1 defines Electronic Navigational Chart (ENC), Electronic Navigational Data Service (ENDS), and System Database as follows:

 3.2 Electronic Navigational Chart (ENC) means the database, standardized as to content, structure and format, issued for use with ECDIS by or on the authority of a Government, authorized hydrographic office or other relevant government institution, and conforming to IHO standards.
 The ENC contains all the nautical chart information necessary for safe navigation.